DeTanvir18/a-8-job-task-SCC-technovision-client/README.md

 ***
 I have made this react project for Task Management.
 This is a task management site for the company "Task Mangement Inc".
 Of course, it's dynamic.
 A visitor can:
 * See his tasks that he added
-* The tasks are divided in
+* The tasks are divided into 3 categories

 ## The Server